State-of-the-art equipment and accomplished scientists to provide accurate insight

 • The ATP formation rate indicates how much useful energy metabolism is occurring and indicates biomass health.

-• The relative amounts of methane, carbon dioxide and carbon monoxide indicates the health of methnogenic processes.
+• The relative amounts of methane, carbon dioxide and carbon monoxide indicates the health of methanogenic processes.

 • Changes in the profile can indicate unbalanced anaerobic conditions.
 The volatile organic acids we measure by GC FID include: formic, acetic, propionic, butyric, valeric, and isovaleric.